skybarer/algorithms-and-data-structures/README.md

 # Algorithms and DataStructures

 This core java project is started with the intent of learning `algorithms and data-structures` as it provides base for `interview preparation`.
 Anyone is free to add additional  `data structures` and improvise the content.
-I hope any one out there who is preparing for the `big companies`, this repository may provide a little help to them in the future.
+I hope anyone out there who is preparing for the `big tech companies`, this repository may provide a little help to them in the future.

 ## List of references for learning and practicing
  The references provided here are my opinion and they may or may not be the right option for you, and also i don't have